Nithyanandan-lmsace/Magic/docs.md

 ![campaign-course](https://github.com/bdecentgmbh/moodle-auth_magic/assets/44221518/2b264803-006d-4ab0-8256-a89d219f57c2)

-**Form fields**
+### Form fields

 Form fields in the campaign allow customization of the user signup form.
 These fields include default Moodle profile fields as well as custom user profile fields.
 These fields can be used to customize the signup form for each campaign.
 The campaign owner can select the desired form fields and configure their visibility and requirement settings accordingly.

 1. **Authentication method**:
-    - **Manual accounts**:
-        - This process involves the manual verification of user accounts by system administrators or authorized personnel.
-    - **No Login**:
-        -No-Login denotes a system or feature that provides access to certain functionalities or information without requiring users to log in with traditional credentials, offering quick and anonymous access.
-    - **Email-based self-registration**:
-        - In this method, users register themselves by providing necessary information through an email-based system.
-    - **OAuth2**:
-        - OAuth2 is a protocol that allows secure authorization and authentication, commonly used for third-party application access to user data.
+    - Moodle offers multiple methods to manage this process, ensuring secure and controlled user access.
+You can choose the authentication method that best aligns with the user's environmental needs and security requirements during signup.

-    - **Magic authentication**:
+    **Magic Authentication Method:**
-        - Users no longer need to remember and enter their usernames and passwords to access the Moodle site.
-Instead, they can use a magic link that is sent to their email address, providing them with direct access to the Moodle platform.
+    - This method allows users to sign in or register using a magic link, offering a password-free and streamlined authentication process.
+It simplifies access while maintaining security, making it ideal for fast and convenient logins.

 2. **Enrolment key**:
     - If a user enters a valid enrollment key here, they will be added to the course or course group associated with that enrollment key.
 No payment will be required, as this functions as a 'coupon.'
-It should be possible to pass the enrollment key as an encrypted parameter via the URL.

         - **Disabled**: The default state where the field is not added to the form.
         - **Strict**: A valid enrollment key for the selected campaign course must be provided; other enrollment keys won't be accepted.
 This requires a campaign course to be set up.